-A significant advantage of a successful innuendo is that it shifts the burden of proof onto the recipient of the innuendo, thus creating a situation in which any negative meaning implied by the innuendo can have a permanent staining effect on the recipient.
+A significant advantage of a successful innuendo is that it shifts the burden of proof onto the recipient of the innuendo, thus creating a situation in which any negative meaning implied by the innuendo can have a permanent staining effect on the recipient (Bell, 1997, p.
+53, footnote 260).
 Thus, in the case of a sexual joke, the burden to prove that it involves a sexual offer is on the hearer.
 If she accuses the speaker, the speaker can always deny that it was an innuendo, and claim that “it was just a joke.”
 Consequently, it can be concluded that, in a certain sense, the ambiguous nature of the humorous sexual offer is actually more offensive to the recipient than a direct sexual offer.
 Thus, while in the case of an explicit sexual offer, when things are said clearly, the hearer can point an accusing finger at the offeror, in the case of a sexual humorous offer, the burden of proof is on the recipient to prove there actually was an offer.
 In many cases, she may suffer from the unpleasantness of the offer but won’t have any real way of confronting the one making it.

 b.2.
 Analyzing a Sexual Joke as a Polite Sexual Offer